lessersunda/lexirumah/README.md

 # LexiRumah

-An adaptation of LexiRumah for languages of the Lesser Sunda islands.
+An adaptation of Lexibank for languages of the Lesser Sunda islands.

 LexiRumah consists of several pieces:
 - The LexiRumah dataset in CLDF format: `lexirumah-data`